excid3/rails/guides/source/getting_started.md

 This route has `:id` in it.
 This is called a `parameter` and it captures a portion of the URL to be used later for processing the request.

-If a user visits `/products/1`, the `:id` param is set to `1` and can be used in the controller action to look up and display the Product record with an ID of 1.
+If a user visits `/products/1`, the `:id` param is set to `1` and can be used in the controller action to look up and display the Product record with an ID of 1. `/products/2` would display Product with an ID of 2 and so on.

 Route parameters don't have to be Integers, either.